 approved magazines and books may be purchased.

-All Texas prisons have a heating system, but in the summer only the prison hospital and psychiatric units have air conditioning.
-The other units have forced air systems that keep inside air moving and fresh air coming in.
+All Texas prisons have a heating system, but only certain units such as the prison hospital and psychiatric units have air conditioning.

 How do offenders spend their day?